OICR/softeng-blog/_posts/dusan_andric/2020-12-11-bombolone.md

     <figcaption>The package manager for rust is called Cargo.</figcaption>
 </figure>

 For the UI, I quickly wrote a small single page application in Typescript and React.
-My main requirements for the UI were for it be able to scan QR Codes for login, for which I found a react component for, and for it to have a dark background so opening it doesn’t illuminate my whole condo.
+My main requirements for the UI were for it be able to scan QR Codes for login and for it to have a dark background so opening it doesn’t illuminate my whole condo.

 I ended up using an off the shelf QR Reader component I found on npm.
 It worked well enough though sometimes it had issues reading the QR Code from my terminal under certain colour themes.